liwt31/print_tree/README.md

     def get_node_str(self, node):
         return str(node.values[0])
 ```
 In this case it is possible that the return list of `get_children` contains `None`.
-If `None` is in the return list, `print_tree` will take it as a placeholder: Nothing will be shown, but it takes blank space:
+If `None` is in the return list, `print_tree` will take it as a placeholder: nothing will be shown, but it takes blank space:
 ```
 # Tree (bst) already initialized
 >>> print_binary(bst.root)